emdarcher/bit_banged_banner/README.md

 ```
 packihx main.ihx > main.hex
 ```
+The compiled firmware will be around 1KiB in size when flashed to the microcontroller.

 ### Flashing the Microcontroller:
 To Flash the Microcontroller I used the TL866CS MiniPro Programmer, which seems to be able to flash almost any MCU or EPROM I've found.
 Any TL866 version should work.